mrhigham/minimal-mistakes/_pages/patterns/ui-controls-te-reo/index.md

+---
-# UI controls in Te reo Māori
+title: "UI controls in Te Reo Māori"
+excerpt: "Te Reo Māori tranlsations for UI controls (eg, Home, Zoom)."
+---

-### Kāinga / Home
+### Kāinga

-This is for the home button that takes people back to the initial screen, or this can be thought of as back to the beginning.
-The text appears alongside an icon of a house.
+_Home_ – This is for the home button that takes people back to the initial screen, or this can be thought of as back to the beginning.
+The text is likely to appear alongside an icon of a house.

-### He tirohanga tata-ake / View close-up

-Which will allow people to take a closer look at the medal.
-It will show a close up image of the medal that people can zoom into.
+### Katia
+_Close_ – This control is used to close a modal window (eg, a gallery) or close a close-up view of an image.

-### Toroa te huinga whakaahua / Explore gallery
+### Toroa te huinga whakaahua

-This takes people to a gallery of images.
+_Explore gallery_ – This control allows a person to view a gallery of images.

-### He kape tuhi / Transcript
+### He kape tuhi

-This opens a transcript of text
+_Transcript_ – This control denotes a transcript of text that can be viewed.

-### E topa / Zoom
+### E topa

-This will zoom into an image
+_Zoom_

-### Topa mai / Zoom in
+### Topa mai
+_Zoom in_

-### Topa atu / Zoom out
+### Topa atu

-Once you have pressed the ‘Zoom’ button, you’ll get two more controls, to allow you to zoom in or zoom out.
+_Zoom out_

+### He tirohanga tata-ake
+_View close-up_ – This control allows a person to take a closer look at an object or image.

-### Takahuria / Rotate
+### Takahuria

-This will show people an image of the other side of an object (works for either the ‘front’ or ‘back’ of an image).
+_Rotate_ – This control allows a person to view an image of the other side of an object (this text is suitable regardless of which angle is currently in view, eg the front or back).

-### Katia / Close

-This will close a modal window (eg, a gallery) or close a close-up view of an image.

-### He rārangi wā / Timeline
+### He rārangi wā

-Refers to part of the interface known as a timeline, or a organised set of events listed in chronological order.
+_Timeline_ – This control refers to part of the interface known as a timeline, or a organised set of events listed in chronological order.